Claude Code Security is useful for defenders, not a cybersecurity threat

 If the result is faster detection, faster remediation, and fewer issues making it into production, defenders should support it.

-The teams that benefit most will be the ones that use it to strengthen their existing security discipline, not the ones hoping it replaces it.
+The teams that benefit most will be the ones that use it to strengthen existing security discipline, not the ones hoping it replaces it.